CodeReaper/powercast-data/documentation/resolving-datahub-prices.md

-# Resolving Datahub Prices
+# Resolving DataHub Prices

-_Datahub contains only prices for Denmark and this document is scoped only for Denmark for that reason._
+_DataHub contains only prices for Denmark and this document is scoped only for Denmark for that reason._

 ## Prerequisites